Remembering My Teachers

 At Kunoni Educational Centre where I finished my primary school career in 2001, I was lucky to be taught by a more dedicated lot of teachers who honed us for the KCPE exams.
-Among them was one Mr. Oketch who taught us Science.
-He had a passion for the subject that used to shine through in his lessons.
-And he regularly digressed from Science stuff to regale us with stories from his life which we all enjoyed.
+Among them was Mr. Oketch who taught us Mathematics and Science.
+He had a passion for the subjects that used to shine through in his lessons.
+And he regularly digressed from academic stuff to regale us with stories from his life which we all enjoyed.

 The first was my Form 1 to Form 3 Swahili teacher named John Mwaura (JM) who was creative at devising novel ways of driving Swahili lessons home.
 Like at one time in Form 2, he had each one of us tell the whole class something we had learnt in the subject that would be of interest to others.

 But what I remember most about JM were the class sessions he used to call Chemsha Bongo during which he would split us into two groups.
-Then he would take turn asking each group questions which carried some points.
+He would take turn asking each group questions which carried some points.
 At the end of the Chemsha Bongo session, we would tally the points and the group with the highest points would be declared the winner.
-I am ashamed to admit that for whatever reasons, I can't recall whether I was ever in the winning or losing group.
+I however have to confess that for whatever reasons, I can't recall whether I was ever in the winning or losing group.

 The second teacher at Starehe Boys' Centre I will mention today here is Mr. Martin Moore who I have already told you about in the caption of the photo above.
 He had a habit of beginning his lessons with interesting fun facts that broadened our knowledge beyond what was required in the curriculum.